GeoCat/geoserver/enterprise/webapp-standard/README.md

 ## Data Directory

-The default data directory is staged into `target/data` during `prepare-package` stage for test with with jetty.
+The default data directory is staged into `target/data` during `prepare-package` stage for test with with jetty:

 ```bash
 mvn jetty:run